latest nhpb_banner 1__compressed2

 How to Save Money

-Financial support is offered, and is done so the form of a hand up.
-This means that applicants need to be on the way to self-sufficiency and stability.
+Financial support is offered when funding allows and is done so the form of a hand up.
+This means that applicants need to be on the way to self-sufficiency.
 The Pasco centers do not offer a hand out.
 Emergency assistance may be available for a partial rent, utility bill payment, or medication.
 A focus is always on the most at risk, such as seniors on a fixed income or families with young children.
-Basic needs such as clothing, school supplies, and referrals are available as well.
+Note: In Pasco County, the Salvation Army’s utility help is often specifically tied to Duke Energy or Tampa Electric hardship funds.

 • Support Groups for Women and Children, Crisis Intervention, and a 24 hour hotline.
 This hotline gives information on Florida cash and public assistance programs as well as other support.